Skip to main content

 • Choose All repositories or specific repositories.

-Deploy ARC Controller
+Deploy the ARC controller

+With the GitHub App in place, deploy the ARC controller into your cluster.
+The controller monitors GitHub workflow jobs and creates ephemeral runner pods on demand.
 Create the configuration files for deploying the ARC controller in your GitOps repository.

 namespaces/actions-runner-system.yaml